 Sarah, where did you grow up?

 I grew up in Dalkey, a small village by the sea in south county Dublin.
-It was a lovely place to live and I still spend a lot of time in Dalkey as my parents and many friends still live there.
+I still spend a lot of time in Dalkey as my parents and many friends still live there.
 And I adored The Exchange Bookshop on the main street, a second hand bookshop which kept me reading as a broke teenager.
-(Sadly it is now closed.)
+Sadly it is now closed but Dalkey now has another bookshop, the wonderful Gutter Books.
 Dalkey also boasts one of the best bakeries around, County Bake, run by the lovely Margaret and her daughters.